prysmex/json_schema_form/README.md

 # JsonSchemaForm

+This gem is powered by [superhash](https://github.com/prysmex/super_hash) so you might need to get familiar with it before starting.

+Validations are powered by Dry::Schema [dry-schema](https://dry-rb.org/gems/dry-schema)

 JsonSchemaForm gem is designed to contain the backing classes for form definitions that are based on json schema standard [json_schema](https://json-schema.org/).
 There are some differences between the standard schemas and the ones defined by JsonSchemaForm::Form::Form, mainly to support:
  - Response sets
  - Display properties
- - schemaFormVersion (versioning)

-This gem is powered by [superhash](https://github.com/prysmex/super_hash) so you might need to get familiar with it before starting.
+ - versioning and version migration

 The classes can be divided into the following 'modules':

 #### json_schema:
 Can be used to back plain and standard [json_schema](https://json-schema.org/) schemas.
 They all inherit from `JsonSchemaForm::JsonSchema::Base`
  - JsonSchemaForm::JsonSchema::Array